DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 _The Yamaha DX7 synthesizer_:
 ![](_img/theDX7synth.png)

-Unlike other synthesizers prior it, who are mostly analog synthesizers, like the Minimoog (Moog Music), the Prophet 5 (Sequential Circuits), or the Jupiter-8 (Roland), the Yamaha DX7 was an accessible pioneer about FM (Frequency Modulation) synthesis.
+Unlike other synthesizers prior it, who are mostly analog synthesizers using substractive synthesis, like the Minimoog (Moog Music), the Prophet 5 (Sequential Circuits), or the Jupiter-8 (Roland), the Yamaha DX7 was the first accessible synthesizers using FM (Frequency Modulation) synthesis.
 In fact, the Yamaha DX7 is using a very close FM variant, named **PM** (**Phase Modulation**).

 The _6OP-DX_ module for VCV Rack 2 will attempt to recreate - as closest as possible - the essence of the DX7 synthesizer, but by using modernized technologies, in particular powerful CPUs, and improved sound quality offered by the most recent audio interfaces.